sgmurphy/wordpress-plugins/print-invoices-packing-slip-labels-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 4.3.1 =
+= 4.4.0 =
-* [Fix] - Improved the user capability checking to prevent unauthorized access of PDFs.
-* [Fix] - Template margin issue in old templates of packing slip
-* [Fix] - Shipping label template not showing in full width
-* [Tweak] - Added a filter to alter the print button label of the invoice in my account order listing, order details page and order email
-* [Tweak] - Added a filter to alter the document print button style in the order email
+* [Enhancement] - Sync the Address format in the document with the WC formatted address
-* [Compatibility] - Tested OK with WooCommerce v8.4.0
+* [Compatibility] - Tested OK with WooCommerce v8.5.1